Cloud-gaming:Analysis of Google Stadia traffic: How Stadia Works: WebRTC

 In the signaling process, the Session Description Protocol (SDP) is used to negotiate the parameters for the session (audio and video codecs, IP and ports for the RTCP feedback, etc).
 These are exchanged along with the ICE candidates, which inform both peers of their connectivity options (IP and port, direct connection or through a TURN server, transport protocol used, etc).
 UDP is the preferred protocol for most live streaming applications, but Transmission Control Protocol (TCP) is also supported by ICE.

-\item \textbf{DTLS:} Datagram Transport Layer Security (DTLS) is used to provide security in datagram based communications.
+\item \textbf{DTLS:} Datagram Transport Layer Security (DTLS) \cite{dtlsrfc} \cite{srtp} is used to provide security in datagram based communications.
 It was designed as an implementation of TLS that did not require a reliable transport channel (i.e., it was designed for data exchanges that do not use TCP), as a consequence of the increased use of User Datagram Protocol (UDP) for live streaming applications, which prioritize timely reception over reliability.
-DTLS has become the standard for these kind of live streaming applications, and it is used in WebRTC to secure the RTP communication. \item \textbf{RTP and RTCP:} Real-Time Protocol (RTP) and Real-Time Control Protocol (RTCP) are used to transmit media over the secured channel.
+DTLS has become the standard for these kind of live streaming applications, and it is used in WebRTC to secure the RTP communication. \item \textbf{RTP and RTCP:} Real-Time Protocol (RTP) and Real-Time Control Protocol (RTCP) \cite{rtprfc} \cite{rtpext} are used to transmit media over the secured channel.
 RTP is used by the sender of media (Stadia), while RTCP is used by the receiving client to provide feedback on the reception quality.
 RTP packets are usually sent through UDP, and contain a sequence number and a timestamp.
 The endpoints implement a jitter buffer, which is used to reorder packets, as well as to eliminate packet duplicates, or compensate for different reception timing.

 RTCP provides metrics that quantify the quality of the stream received.
 Some of these metrics are packet loss, jitter, latency, and the highest sequence number recieved in an RTP packet.
-RTCP packets are timed dynamically, but are recommended to account for only 5\% of RTP/RTCP traffic.
-They also have a maximum transmission interval of 5 seconds.
+RTCP packets are timed dynamically, and are recommended to account for only 5\% of RTP/RTCP traffic.

 \end{enumerate}